chain4travel/wrapped-camino/docs/index.md

 function withdrawFrom(address from, address to, uint256 amount) public
 ```

-Withdraw native CAM by burning WCAM tokens from `from` (using allowance)
+Withdraw native CAM by burning WCAM tokens from the `from` address
-and sending the CAM to the `to` address.
+(using allowance) and sending the CAM to the `to` address.

 #### Parameters